Meeds-io/meeds-docker/README.md

   meedsio/meeds
 ```

-Some [eXo configuration properties](https://docs.exoplatform.org/PLF50/PLFAdminGuide.Configuration.Properties_reference.html) can also be defined in an `exo.properties` file.
+Some Meeds configuration properties can also be defined in an `exo.properties` file.
 In this case, just create this file and bind mount it in the Docker container :

 ```bash
 docker run -d \